 4. Route optimization and customer communication

-Dispatch system software enables you to implement cost-effective route plans.
+Dispatch systems software enables you to implement cost-effective route plans.
 With a route optimization feature that finds the most efficient and cost-effective routes (by factoring in fuel and vehicle cost, location, real-time traffic and road conditions, and so on), you can complete more stops per day in a more cost effective way.
 Route optimization features also allow dispatchers to make adjustments on the fly as needed and communicate changes to drivers in real-time as well.

 With a centralized system for managing dispatching and deliveries, you can also send notifications regarding delivery status to all delivery stakeholders, including the customer.
 This enables you to reduce not-at-homes and where-my-order calls.